rajat81/Roman-to-Integer-Converter/index.md

 # Roman to Integer converter using C

-The following is the problem statement for the code that you will find at the end of this page.
+The following is the problem statement for the code that you will find ### at the GitHub view.

 Converts Roman numeral into Integer Thats the problemstatement for code: Write a program that, given a Roman numeral as a string R, prints via standard output the integer value of that numeral.